All SCI Show Boards are custom-created using your vehicle photos and information!

 In the beginning function followed form; when the first horse-drawn carriage was outfitted with an engine, the whole idea was just getting it to “go.”
-And when it went, so did the days of human reliance on cumbersome and mass-transit methods of travel.
+And when it went, so did the days of human reliance on cumbersome, mass-transit methods of travel.
 Vehicle power was now self-contained, and in the years that followed we saw automobile forms that were built around function.
-Now that we could “go,” we wanted to “go faster.”
+But as soon as we could “go,” we wanted to “go faster.”

 Manufacturing processes were pushed to new levels of innovation as automotive aesthetics favored sleek, aerodynamic lines that told the story of speed.
-Producion methods improved and with it affordabiity; paint colors and options flourished to fit the needs of every consumer because in the mid-20th century, part of the American dream meant “getting there in style.”
+Production methods improved and with it affordability; paint colors and options flourished to fit the needs of every consumer because in the mid-20th century, part of the automotive dream meant “getting there in style.”
 Compare nearly a decade of early 20th century, black-only Model T “Tin Lizzies” to the “Tropican Green” Ford Deluxe of 1939.
 Or the “Bahama Blue of a 1949 Buick Century.
 Or a 1959 Cadillac Eldorado in “Dusk Pink.”